Immunohistochemistry - tissues

 Reliability score

 Each location is separately given one of the four reliability scores (Enhanced, Supported, Approved, or Uncertain) based on available protein/RNA/gene characterization data from both HPA and the UniProtKB/Swiss-Prot database.
 The reliability score also encompass several additional factors, including reproducibility of the antibody staining in different cell lines, correlation between staining intensity and RNA expression levels, and assays for enhanced antibody validation.
-Enhanced validation in achieved by using antibodies binding to different epitopes on the same target protein (independent antibody validation), by assessing staining intensity upon knockdown/knockout of the target protein (genetic validation) and/or by matching of the signal with a GFP-tagged protein (recombinant expression validation), and experimental evidence for subcellular location described in literature.
+Enhanced validation is achieved by using antibodies binding to different epitopes on the same target protein (independent antibody validation), by assessing staining intensity upon knockdown/knockout of the target protein (genetic validation) and/or by matching of the signal with a GFP-tagged protein (recombinant expression validation), and experimental evidence for subcellular location described in literature.
 The individual location relibility scores are summarized in an overall gene reliability score.

 There are four different reliability scores: